 Ad Results: 103 new keywords added to Google, 185 organic leads generated and 5 first page rankings for non-branded keywords

 Be consistent.
-The first step to ranking higher in local search is to make sure your business information is consistent across all platforms.
-You will need to have your company name, address and phone number (or NAP) exactly the same wherever your business appears on the web.
+The first step to rank higher in local search is to make sure your business information is consistent across all platforms.
+You will need to have your company name, address, and phone number (or NAP) exactly the same wherever your business appears on the web.

 If you have any discrepancies like street abbreviations or a wrong phone number, Google may not trust your site as a local business or they might not show you at all.
 This is why accuracy is so important in local SEO marketing.

 Claim your business on Google My Business.
 This is a powerful tool that can help your local SEO marketing.
 It can increase traffic to your site by showing users where you are located, your business hours, and even photos and reviews of your company.
 You will want to claim and verify your business.
 Google needs verification so that they can see that your business is a legitimate company.

 Since we are talking about local SEO marketing, location is everything.
 So make sure yours is accurate.
 Updating your business hours is also important so that potential customers know when you are open.
 If there are holidays when you are closed, make these updates as well to ensure that your customers are aware of your hours.
 This can also build trust with customers.

 Adding photos to your Google My Business can also be beneficial to your company.
 Photos can help potential customers understand what your business is all about and can also increase trust.
 Imagine you are followed by someone on Instagram who does not have any photos.
 Would you feel that this account is trustworthy?
 What about an account with 300 photos?
 Seems more legitimate right?
 This is very similar to having photos on your Google My Business listing.